 Brian Spaulding is a Certified USCCA Instructor (one of two in Maine).
 He is a *Federal Firearms Licensee (FFL), a LIFE NRA member; and a member of the Western Maine Fish and Game Club (WMFG) in Harrison.
 Brian has held a State of Maine Concealed Weapons Permit for over twenty years.
 He and his wife, Ginnie, live in Harrison on the east side of Long Lake with their two cats, Black Barry and Hairy Harry.
 Brian has a son, David, and a grand-daughter, Ceili.
-Brian is a proud grandfather.
-Ceili is in her second year of study at the Berklee College of Music, Boston.
+Ceili graduated in June 2019 from Berklee College of Music in Boston.
+Brian is a proud grandfather!
+Ginnie has three children: Greg, Karen, and Patrick.
+And Ginnie is proud of her eight grandchildren!

 Brian was born February 6, 1939 in Augusta, ME and educated in that city's school system.
 His first school was grades K-5 in one room!
 Thereafter, it was off to "downtown" Augusta to schools with many more rooms.